-This financial year has more key dates and deadlines than any other.
-Here are the most important ones to keep an eye out for.
+The 2021/22 tax year starts on 6 April.
+Here are the most important dates to keep an eye out for.

 Every year, there are a handful of key dates to look out for if you want to keep your finances in check.

-And this year's calendar is going to be especially packed after the Government announced a raft of short term tax breaks, repayment holidays and salary schemes to support households in the wake of the global pandemic.
+And this year's calendar is going to be busy after some changes were announced in the latest Budget to support households in the wake of the global pandemic.

-To ensure you don't miss out on any savings or find yourself hit with a surprise fine, we've compiled a list of the key dates and deadlines to watch out for during the 2020/21 tax year below.
+To ensure you don't miss out on any savings or find yourself hit with a surprise fine, we've compiled a list of key dates and deadlines to watch out for during the 2021/22 tax year below.

-The first payment is due by midnight on 31 January and the second by 31 July.
+The first payment was due by midnight on 31 January and the second is due by 31 July.